 Steroids, specifically glucocorticoids, are a type of drug often used to reduce symptoms in people with lupus, along with antimalarials and NSAIDs.
-Some studies report that 80 percent of people with lupus take a low maintenance dose of steroids every day.1 People with very mild lupus may only take steroids during flares.
+Some studies report that 80 percent of people with lupus take a low-maintenance dose of steroids every day.
+People with very mild lupus may only take steroids during flares.1

 What are glucocorticoids?

-Glucocorticoids (also known as corticosteroids, cortisone or steroids) are man-made versions of the corticosteroid hormones that your body naturally produces in the adrenal gland.
+Glucocorticoids (also known as corticosteroids, cortisone, or steroids) are lab-made versions of the corticosteroid hormones that your body naturally produces in the adrenal gland.
 These are the hormones your body produces in response to stress, especially cortisol.
-These hormones act as chemical messengers to regulate several body functions including blood pressure and the immune system.
+These hormones act as chemical messengers to regulate several body functions, including blood pressure and the immune system.2,3

-Glucocorticoids are also used to relieve symptoms of other autoimmune diseases such as rheumatoid arthritis and multiple sclerosis.
+Glucocorticoids are also used to relieve symptoms of other autoimmune diseases, such as rheumatoid arthritis and multiple sclerosis.2,3

 How do steroids work to relieve the symptoms of lupus?

 Steroids reduce inflammation by suppressing the immune system.
-In people with lupus, glucocorticoids are used to quickly reduce the swelling, soreness, and pain that comes with inflammation.
+In people with lupus, glucocorticoids are used to quickly reduce the swelling, soreness, and pain that comes with inflammation.2

 Glucocorticoids may be prescribed in pill form to help with systemic (whole-body) symptoms such as joint pain or swelling.
 Your doctor may give you a steroid cream to put on skin rashes and lesions that often come with lupus flares.
-Occasionally steroids will be injected directly into a muscle, joint or skin lesion to relieve symptoms.
+In some cases, steroids will be injected directly into a muscle, joint, or skin lesion to relieve symptoms.2

 IV glucocorticoids can relieve symptoms and control flares for weeks, so might be an option for people who cannot take steroids in pill form.